 - For a deep dive into the regime's lies and a chronology on how the virus has spread in Turkmenistan, read this June report by Amsterdam-based website Turkmen.news.

 The government mandated vaccination for workers who interact with the public, as well as military personnel and government officials.
 "Compulsory vaccination against coronavirus has recently been widely introduced throughout the world," the July 17 Health Ministry announcement said.
-On July 27, the lower house of parliament approved a new law allowing someone to be fired for refusing vaccination.
-It now must be considered in the Senate.
+In the last days of July, the both houses of parliament approved a new law allowing someone to be fired for refusing vaccination.

 Hospitals are running out of space as the Delta variant becomes the most common in Uzbekistan.
 The country has broken infection records repeatedly in July, though the government has consistently underreported infections and deaths throughout the crisis.